cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/traces/google/TaskUsage.rst

 .. java:package:: org.cloudsimplus.traces.google
    :noindex:

-.. java:type:: public final class TaskUsage extends TaskDataAbstract
+.. java:type:: public final class TaskUsage extends TaskData

    A data class to store the attributes representing the resource usage of a \ :java:ref:`Cloudlet`\ , according to the data read from a line inside a "task usage" trace file.
 Instance of this class are created by the \ :java:ref:`GoogleTaskUsageTraceReader`\  and provided to the user's simulation.